Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 battery terminals and jump back.
 Or, remove the valva caps to flatten all four tires.
 Or if you're *really* mad, all of the above.

+## Chapter 25 Cool Stuff That Did Not Fit in Earlier

+### are most PIs competnet?

+... many more who barely plod through

+### traver tips

+#### private home

+Not only *not* leaving a key, bot do not even say you are leaving (Use timers that turn on lights, TV, stereo, sprinklers, etc. at varying times.).

+#### apartment

+No one should be permitted to visit your apartment unaccompanied, except a life-and-death emergency!

+It is always better to change the key without management's knowledge and get any complaints (it just a minor lease violation) than to be dead!

+#### check your laptop

+One remedy--if you must get a secret file through customs--is to mail it ahead on a memory chip.
+Another is to have everything in the cloud.

+### crossing into Mexico or Canada

+- Dress like a tourist.
+Clean and neat but no tie.
+- Do not cross with anything to declare, or with any item even remotely suspicious.
+Next best way is on foot, at a busy crossing, during the busiest hours, but taking a car is certainly more convenient, despite the fact that your license plate may go into a computer.
+(Here's where it pays off to have your car registered in the name of an LLC.)
+- Do not cross into Mexico with an RV if you can avoid it.
+- If there are several lines leading to multiple booths at the crossing, pick your lane and then stick with it.
+- Never cross in either direction with a flippant attitude.
+- When asking for the purpose of your trip, always be specific: "We're going up to Abbotsford to buy a Clipper canoe," or "We're going to the boat show at the Winnipeg Convention Centre."
+- If being asked having been arrest, *tell the truth*--even it it was a false arrest.
+Their computers are connected with U.S. law-enforcement databases going back to the Spanish-American War!
+- Never use a false ID.

+### how to deal with clerks and tellers

+First of all, dress like they do, or just a bit better.
+Nest, deal with the opposite sex.

+### credit card security measure

+To protect yourself against this possibility, as soon as you sign the slip, *cross out the last four digits of the number* (both on the original, and on your copy).
+If anyone protests, assure hime or her that you absolutely positively have this legal right.
+However, the best protection is to never, even, use a credit card if using cash is an option.

+### fake IDs

+***Always useless.***

 ## Some thoughts

 ### Alternative Identity